deepcurator/DCC/demo/run_all_modalities/README.md

 We provide some additional files through the demo folder in the corresponding [OSF project](https://osf.io/jdhw8/).
 You can click on the "demo" folder and then download it as a zip to download all required files at once.

 ### PDFFigures 2.0
 [PDFFigures 2.0](https://github.com/allenai/pdffigures2) is used by the image2graph module to extract the images from pdf files.
 To make its installation more convenient, we provide compiled jar files in the zip named pdffigures.zip.
-These jar files need to be extracted into the dcc/demo folder.
+These jar files need to be placed into the dcc/demo folder.

 ### Models
 Model files for text2graph (text2graph_models.zip) and image2graph (image2graph_models.zip) modules are provided.
 These zips need to be extracted into seperate folders, and their paths need to be updated in the demo notebook.